c4pt000/URI-withdraw-QR-code-backend-api-post-requst-instead-of-deposit-QR/README.md

-then once the withdraw address has 1 confirm for a tx from the user actually withdrawing funds or some action
+then once the withdraw address has 1 confirm or a pre-confirm for a tx from the user actually withdrawing funds or some action

 then the api marks the string as received withdraw address